facebookarchive/wordpress/readme.txt

 * `fb_update_user_meta` - update a user meta value by attaching to this filter, bypassing the WordPress user meta API
 * `fb_delete_user_meta` - delete a user meta value by attaching to this filter, bypassing the WordPress user meta API

+== Frequently Asked Questions ==

+= How do I change the image that appears for my posts shared on Facebook =

+The plugin generates [Open Graph protocol](http://ogp.me/) markup for your site's webpages including an explicitly-specified image for posts with an associated [post thumbnail](http://codex.wordpress.org/Post_Thumbnails).
+Your plugin or theme may define additional images through the `fb_meta_tags` filter.
+If an post thumbnail image exists your additional image will be an alternate for stories shared through a pasted link.
+Unattended story summaries use the first defined image.

+= How do I moderate comments and add reviewers? =

+The [Comment Moderation Tool](https://developers.facebook.com/tools/comments) allows you to customize your Facebook application's moderators, blacklisted words, external logins, and more.

+= Does Facebook Comments work with my existing WordPress comments? =

+The [Comments Box social plugin](https://developers.facebook.com/docs/reference/plugins/comments/) is meant to replace the WordPress commenting system with a more social, client-side experience.
+We do not currently support synchronizing comments stored on Facebook with comments stored in your WordPress database.

 == Upgrade Notice ==

 = 1.1 =